syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 To define a phase, you have to set the length of the region to the `offset` property of phase.
 Every region can be textually described with the `label` property of phase.

-The following snippet illustrates how to add a phase on initializing swimlane.
+The following code example illustrates how to add a phase on initializing swimlane.

  {% highlight js %}

-        //create a phase
+        //Creates a phase
         var phase1 = {
             name: "Phase1",